protocolguild/documentation/docs/5-operating-guide.md

-## 5. Operating Guide
+## 5. Operating Modes, Operating Guides

-What follows is an outline for how we plan to start, normal operation scenarios, and recommentations  guidelines for both.
+What follows is an outline for how we plan to start, normal operation scenarios, and recommendations  guidelines for both.

-### 5.1 Operating Modes

-#### 5.11 Initial Pilot (Q1 2022)
+### 5.1 Initial Pilot (Q1 2022)

 Before launch, there are a number of tasks that should be completed or otherwise well maintained.
 These include: